WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SiteSpecificAmounts/ReadME.md

 - sitespecificamounts_missing.csv (error check only)

 #### Operation and Steps:
-- Read the input files and generate single output dataframe *outdf*.
+- Read the input files and generate single output DataFrames *outdf*.
-- Populate output dataframe with *WaDE Water Site Specific Amounts* data columns.
+- Populate output DataFrames with *WaDE Water Site Specific Amounts* data columns.
 - Assign state agency data info to columns.
 See *CA_SiteSpecificAmounts Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *Amount* = *in_Amount*, see *0_PreProcessCASiteSpecificData.ipynb* for specific on generation.